fibo/fibo.github.io/_posts/2015-03-18-server-hardening-tips.md

 <div class="alert alert-warning">Do the following steps As Soon As Possible, i.e. when you access the server the first time.</div>

-1. Login as root and change password
+1. Login as root and change password, use a passphrase.
 2. Create a new user.
 3. [Configure ssh](#configure-ssh), in particular to disable root access.
 4. [Update software](#update-software).